PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <br/><br/>

-<b>Now since our repositories are updated we will install our GUI and tightVNC.
+<b>Now that our repositories are updated we will install our GUI and tightVNC.
 In order to do that we will have to run the following command *sudo apt install xfce4 xfce4-goodies tightvncserver*.<b/><br/>

 https://user-images.githubusercontent.com/117952272/211930054-cc5e4282-f2af-492a-b42f-f01820c1afc3.mp4

 <br/><br/>

-<b>it is time to configure freshly installed tightVNC server.
+<b>it is time to configure the freshly installed tightVNC server.
 We will type the command *tightvncserver -geometry 1024x768* next we will be asked to set a password for our VNC server.<b/><br/>

 https://user-images.githubusercontent.com/117952272/211933100-72c8b554-9af8-453b-88d6-5499fcb82393.mp4